 Third stage

-In third stage of practical case a list of those BWA BSs sectors, which relate to individual test points, is composed.
+In the third stage of practical case a list of those BWA BSs sectors, which relate to individual test points, was created.
 For them, the summation of individual levels (in power) was carried out.
 The summation of individual powers is carried out in an arithmetic form of numbers with further transfer of the summation result into a logarithmic form.
-Those sectors, which involvement in summing the results of individual calculations does not lead to exceeding the threshold, removes from analysis.
-Table 11 demonstrates the final results of calculations for 15-th test points in Ukraine practical experience.
+Those sectors, which did not lead to exceeding the threshold when involved in summing the results of individual calculations, were removed from the analysis.
+Table 10 shows the final results of the calculations for the 15-th test points based on Ukraine practical experience.